 Canker Disease usually shows up as random branch dieback, generally starting with the lower branches.
-First needles brown on the dead branch before they fall off.
-Upon close inspection, you’ll notice an oozing white sap, which is the tree’s response to the fungus.
-If infected, pruning the dead branches during dry conditions prohibiting the spread as the fungus is the best remedy.
+First, needles brown on the dead branch before they fall off.
+Upon close inspection, you’ll notice an oozing white sap, the tree’s response to the fungus.
+If infected, pruning the dead branches during dry conditions prohibiting the spread of the fungus is the best remedy.
 They say fungicide sprays are not usually effective.

 Then there’s Needle Cast Spruce Disease.

-On the other hand, Needle Cast can be identified by the tiny black dots on infected needles, the fruiting structures of the fungus.
-It also starts typically on the lower branches, but not always.
+On the other hand, Needle Cast can be identified by the tiny black dots on infected needles and the fruiting structures of the fungus.
+It also typically starts on the lower branches, but not always.
 Year-two, the needles turn brown or purplish before falling from the tree.
 If early symptoms appear, spray a fungicide suitable to treat Needle Cast in the last two weeks of May.
 Then again, four to six weeks later.

-Like Ben, I have never heard of fir trees that are resistant to Needle Cast.
+Like Ben, I have never heard of fir trees resistant to Needle Cast.
 Firs are, in fact, the most vulnerable.
-“The only firs that I carry are white fir because they seem to be the most resistant now.
-I don’t carry Douglas Fir at all, the worst for Needle Cast,” writes Ben.
+“The only firs I carry are white fir because they seem to be the most resistant now.
+I don’t carry Douglas Fir any longer- the worst for Needle Cast,” writes Ben.

 The Lesson of a Proper Environment

-Over the years, we’ve talked about many plant diseases, and the truth be known, providing the best environment that fits each plant’s cultural needs is the best prevention.
+Over the years, we’ve talked about many plant diseases, and the truth be known, providing the best environment for each plant’s cultural needs is the best prevention.
 Including proper soil and site conditions, sun versus shade, adequate moisture, and enough space between them for good airflow as they grow.

 Click through to a previous column on the Dreaded Canker Disease.